goodguyry/dotfiles/README.md

 ## The `dotfiles` command

-By default, running `dotfiles` symlinks shell configuration files files to the home directory.
+By default, running `dotfiles` symlinks shell configuration files to the home directory.

 | Flag        | Description                                       |
 |-------------|---------------------------------------------------|